 For the period ending 2017, data on people in persistent poverty, defined as being in relative income poverty in at least 3 out of 4 consecutive years.

 Data on persistent poverty in Wales comes from DWP.
 In their Income Dynamics report they define a person to be in persistent poverty if he or she is in relative income poverty in at least 3 out of 4 consecutive years (at the moment these are classed as experimental statistics).

-Data from DWP shows that, after paying housing costs a person in Wales had a 13% risk of being in persistent poverty between 2012 and 2016 (experimental statistics).
+Data from DWP shows that, after paying housing costs a person in Wales had a 13% chance of being in persistent poverty between 2013 and 2017 (experimental statistics).

 Telephone: 0300 025 4088

 Rydym yn croesawu galwadau a gohebiaeth yn Gymraeg / We welcome calls and correspondence in Welsh.

 Rydym yn croesawu galwadau yn Gymraeg / We welcome calls in Welsh.